-When financial cases are bitterly contested, there can be allegations of non disclosure and even fraud against spouses who disclose incomes and assets that are less than expected.
+When financial cases are bitterly contested, there can be allegations of non- disclosure, divorce hidden assets, and suspected fraud.

-This is fraud.
-If it ever came to light, the couple’s marital settlement could be set aside and the husband could be prosecuted for perjury.
-There is an ongoing duty of full and frank disclosure in financial cases in family law until a court order is made.
-Such a transaction must therefore be disclosed, with the court and the man’s wife made aware of the position.
-In our hypothetical case, it isn’t, the wife guesses what is going on but she can’t be sure.
-She tells her solicitors that her husband’s commercial solicitors are Firm X, and that the third party is the best friend of her husband, and his solicitors are Firm Y.
+If it ever came to light, the couple’s marital settlement could be set aside, and the husband could be prosecuted for perjury.
+There is an ongoing duty of full and frank disclosure in divorce financial cases in family law until a court order is made.
+A transaction such as this example, must therefore be disclosed, with the court and the other spouse made aware of the position.
+In our hypothetical case, the other party guesses what is going on but can’t be sure.
+They tell their solicitors that her former-spouse’s commercial solicitors are Firm X, and that the third party is a friend, and their solicitors are Firm Y.

-The problem faced by the suspicious wife is the rule of legal professional privilege which is regarded as sacrosanct.
+The problem is the rule of legal professional privilege which is regarded as sacrosanct.
 One form of this rule, known as legal advice privilege, applies to all communications between client and solicitor for the purposes of obtaining or giving legal advice.
 It exists for the client’s benefit.
 The courts preserve the right of a client to take legal advice free from outside scrutiny.
 Because of this, all instructions and advice remain strictly confidential.

-This may seem unfair and circuitous.
-How could the wife prove a fraud without access to the file?
-But…how could she gain access to the file without first proving a fraud?
+This may seem unfair.
+How could a suspicious partner prove fraud has occurred without access to the file?
+Equally how could they gain access to the file without first proving a fraud?

-Making an allegation of fraud is a serious matter; an incorrect accusation could have meant that the wife would have had to pay all the legal costs involved, as well as damages for any losses suffered.
-On balance, the Judge decided the argument in favour of legal advice privilege was too strong.
-The wife lost her application.
+Making an allegation of fraud is a serious matter; an incorrect accusation could mean that the party claiming that fraudulent activity has happened would have had to pay all the legal costs involved, as well as damages for any losses suffered.